Cochlear Implant Program

 Day 2: Medical Assessment

-This medical work-up includes a MRI and CT scan, followed by a consultation with one of our Otologists (ear doctors).
+This medical work-up includes a MRI and CT scan, followed by a consultation with Dr. Tim Hullar, our cochlear implant surgeon.
 The purpose of this evaluation is to determine if you are medically a cochlear implant candidate.

 Once it has been determined that you are a Cochlear Implant candidate, a third appointment will be arranged with a Cochlear Implant Audiologist.
 At this appointment, further speech perception testing will be performed.
 In addition, extensive counseling regarding the different Cochlear Implant device choices will take place.
 The purpose of this meeting is to help you choose which cochlear implant device you will have implanted.